sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 - Yes, this is an issue for the Turtle Beach: Velocity One
 - Yes, this is an issue for the Honeycomb Alpha
 - Yes, this is an issue for the Thrustmaster TCA Boeing
 - Yes, this is an issue for [Q1 Text Entry]
+- Pitch Axis smoothness is not an issue for any of these yokes

 At the very beggining of the survey, respondents were asked if they own any of the yokes present in the responses above and if not any of the 3, to write in the one they own as a text entry response.
 Using the Qualtrics question parameters, respondents were only shown responses options for this question to the yoke's they own.
 If respondents indicated that they owned more than one yoke, they were presented multiple response options as a select all that apply question that reflects the yoke that they own.